-- A security analysis of MSCHAP2 and the update of MPPE was published by Schneier in [SMW99a] - "the fundamental weakness of the authentication and encryption protocol is that it is only as secure as the password chosen by the user" - □ MSCHAP2 and MPPE are still widely used - However, in order to cope with the security weaknesses of legacy authentication methods, such as MSCHAP2, the authentication can be performed in 2 phases: - a TLS tunnel is established to the Authenticator first (Note: the client needs to verify the certificate of the Authenticator here) - then legacy (weak) authentication method is performed, e.g. PAP, CHAP, MSCHAP2 - Nevertheless, misconfigured Internet provider networks can lead to the hijacking of DSL connections - □ A funny and interesting attack in practice can be found in [heise07]
+- A security analysis of MSCHAP2 and the update of MPPE was published by Schneier in [SMW99a] - "the fundamental weakness of the authentication and encryption protocol is that it is only as secure as the password chosen by the user" - □ MSCHAP2 and MPPE are still widely used [Mar12] - For IPSec with Pre-shared key over PPTP - With Radius and WPA2 (protocols mentioned later in this chapter) - In order to cope with the security weaknesses of legacy or passwordbased authentication methods, it can be performed in 2 phases: - a TLS tunnel is established to the Authenticator first (Note: the client needs to verify the certificate of the Authenticator here) - then legacy (weak) authentication method is performed, e.g. PAP, CHAP, MSCHAP2 - □ Other alternative: use certificate instead of pre-shared key auth. - □ A funny and interesting attack in practice can be found in [heise07]

-- Introduction - Point-to-Point Protocol (PPP)
+- □ Introduction - Point-to-Point Protocol (PPP)